wp-plugins/gwolle-gb/readme.txt

 You can look at 'frontend/gwolle_gb-entry.php', and copy it to your theme folder.
 Then it will be loaded by the plugin.
 Make sure you keep track of changes in the default templatefile though.

+= What hooks are available? =

+On the Installation page for this plugin you can see a list of the available filters and actions.
+There are examples available.

+If you need additional hooks, please leave some feedback on the support forum.
+This plugin has some hooks available, but it is in need of more feedback on providing better hooks for real world usecases.

 = Should I really not use WordPress comments for a guestbook? =